 Whilst we understand that children do become ill, children who lose a lot of time at school can suffer in the long term from significant gaps in their learning.
-Schools have the right to request evidence of illness and will do so if a child builds up considerable absence through illness over a period of time.
-If a child's health continues to affect their education, schools are obliged to make a referral to the School Medical Officer to ensure that all that can be done is being done.
+If a child's health continues to affect their education, schools are obliged to seek support from and make referrals to wider services and external partners, to ensure that all that can be done is being done.